Zorander42/KoA_TroopCalc/README.md

 Requires Ruby to be installed in order to run it.
 Ruby can be installed here: https://rubyinstaller.org/

+If you only need it for this script, you may uncheck the box to install mysys (sp?) at the finish screen of the ruby installer.

 ## Download ##
 Simply clone or download and extract the repository to the desired location.